marcuskal/Babkal/README.md

 ## Hi there 👋 Glad you came by!

-I'm Beabkal Eshete.
-A Computer Science and Engineering undergrad from Addis Ababa, Ethiopia.
+I'm #### Beabkal Eshete ####.
+A Web Developer and Computer Science and Engineering undergraduate from Addis Ababa, Ethiopia.
+I love learning about the inner workings of computers and how algorithms are used to create efficient software.
+When I'm not developing and building things, you can find me on Youtube learning, writing an article, listening to history podcasts, ,  But most of my days are spent working on projects while listening to LoFi(my own and my clients), Studying or watching anime
 #### 🔭 I’m currently working on:

 -SPAs using Vue.js and Laravel